CloakLabsPublic/TLOG2csv/README.md

 I logged my reverse engineering train of thought in storytime.md

 The utilities are missing unit tests.
 Right now eamtrana.dat is the only test data file I have, I could use more.
+A regression test can be done with:

+    $ python unpack-tlog.py < eamtrana.dat > testIntermediate.csv
+    $ python transform.py < testIntermediate.csv > testFinal.csv
+    $ diff testIntermediate.csv intermediate.csv
+    $ diff testFinal.csv final.csv

+Both those final diffs should be zero.
+Then again it's possible that either of those base csv files already contains one or more errors.
+That's where checking against the scanned image receipts is important.

-The IBM TLOG format also exists in multiple versions and individual stores can customize certain fields.
+Note: The IBM TLOG format exists in multiple versions and individual stores can customize certain fields.
 It's a messy world.